 Research

-1) Development of weighted ensemble path sampling strategies and software (WESTPA) for efficient sampling of rare events with rigorous kinetics.
+1) Advancing weighted ensemble path sampling strategies and software (WESTPA) for efficient sampling of rare events with rigorous kinetics.

-4) Development of implicitly polarized force fields (AMBER ff15ipq/ff15ipq-m) for canonical proteins and protein mimetics.
+2) Developing implicitly polarized AMBER force fields for both canonical proteins and protein mimetics.

 Collaborations: